briansimiyuj/doctor-appointment-app/README.md

   2. Create a state variables to store the doctor stats, ratings, reviews and performance indicators.
 Initialize them with dummy data.

+### Doctor Statistics Component

+The Doctor Statistics component displays doctor statistics, ratings, reviews, and performance indicators.

+  1. Create a DoctorStats component and mount it on Home page if the user is a doctor.
+  2. Wrap the component's children with DoctorStatsContext.Provider

 ### Top Doctors Component

 The Top Doctors component displays a list of top doctors.